Agentic Context Engineering: Evolving Contexts for Self-Improving Language Models: Results

-\paragraph{Dynamic Cheatsheet (DC)~\citep{suzgun2025dynamic}.} DC is a test-time learning approach that introduces an adaptive external memory of reusable strategies and code snippets.
+\paragraph{Dynamic Cheatsheet (DC)~\citep{suzgun2025dynamic}} DC is a test-time learning approach that introduces an adaptive external memory of reusable strategies and code snippets.
 By continuously updating this memory with newly encountered inputs and outputs, DC enables models to accumulate knowledge and reuse it across tasks, often leading to substantial improvements over static prompting methods.
 A key advantage of DC is that it does not require ground-truth labels: the model can curate its own memory from its generations, making the method highly flexible and broadly applicable.
 We use the official implementation released by the authors~\citep{Suzgun2025_DynamicCheatsheet_code} and set it to use the \texttt{cumulative} mode (DC-CU).

-\paragraph{ACE (ours).} ACE optimizes LLM contexts for both offline and online adaptation through an agentic context engineering framework.
+\paragraph{ACE (ours)} ACE optimizes LLM contexts for both offline and online adaptation through an agentic context engineering framework.
 To ensure fairness, we use the same LLM for the Generator, Reflector, and Curator (non-thinking mode of DeepSeek-V3.1~\citep{deepseekai2024deepseekv3technicalreport}), preventing knowledge transfer from a stronger Reflector or Curator to a weaker Generator.
 This isolates the benefit of context construction itself.
+We additionally evaluate ACE with other backbone LLMs in the appendix, where we observe consistent gains.
 We adopt a batch size of 1 (constructing a delta context from each sample).
-We set the maximum number of Reflector refinement rounds and the maximum number of epochs in offline adaptation to 5.
+We set the maximum number of Reflector refinement rounds and the maximum number of epoch in offline adaptation to 5.